karthick-aerupula/karthick-aerupula/README.md

 - 👋 Hi, I’m @karthick-aerupula
-- 🌱 I’m currently persuing a degree in Data science This platoform is kinda hard to use, there are so many buttons LOL
+- 🌱 I’m currently persuing a degree in Data science
+- This platform is kinda hard to use, there are so many buttons LOL

 <!---
 karthick-aerupula/karthick-aerupula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.